BunsenLabs/bunsen-fortune/README.md

 or
 `sudo cp crunchbang crunchbang.dat /usr/share/games/fortunes/`

+# Folded or Not?

+Many (classical, old) fortune cookie files are folded to max.
+80 chars width.
+I didn't see much sense in doing so, but i have now added a folded version.
+Which one is better?

 # Customization & Changes

-Please open an Issue, or post to [this thread](http://crunchbang.org/forums/viewtopic.php?pid=439411) if you want to add or change something.
+Please open an Issue, or post to [this thread](http://crunchbang.org/forums/viewtopic.php?pid=439411) if you want to add or change something. or make a merge request, or pm me, anything!

 You can make changes to your local copy, but then have to regenerate the `crunchbang.dat` file with `strfile crunchbang`, and re-install.